Edict on Maximum Prices: Coinage

+Prices

 The last third of the Edict, divided into 32 sections, imposed a price ceiling – a list of maxima – for well over a thousand products.
 These products included various food items (beef, grain, wine, beer, sausages, etc.), clothing (shoes, cloaks, etc.), freight charges for sea travel, and weekly wages.
 The highest limit was on one pound of purple-dyed silk, which was set at 150,000 denarii (the price of a lion was set at the same price).